prisma/prisma1/docs/1.0/01-Quickstart/01-Basic/01-Basic.md

 # Graphcool Basics

 In this tutorial, you'll learn how to get started with Graphcool as a "GraphQL database" service.
+To ensure you're not accidentally skipping an instruction in the tutorial, all required actions on your end are highlighted with a little counter on the left.

+**Pro tip**: If you're only keen on getting started but don't care so much about the explanations of what's going on, you can simply jump from instruction to instruction.

 > **Note**: This tutorial only covers the basics of using Graphcool.
 To learn how to use Graphcool with a specific framework or programming language (like [React](!alias-tijghei9go), [Node.js](!alias-phe8vai1oo) or [TypeScript](!alias-rohd6ipoo4)), please refer to the other quickstart tutorials.